-CiviCRM has a unique and diverse community centered around developing, using, and documenting the software.
+CiviCRM has a unique and diverse community centred around developing, using, and documenting the software.
 Our community includes the CiviCRM core team, people at the non-profits that use CiviCRM; consultants working with a number of non-profit organizations; programmers and developers, power users, volunteers and community organizers!
 We are also closely related to many other open source projects.

 Each member of the community interacts with CiviCRM in their own way, working to improve the software and how we organize ourselves.
 The strength of community comes from this diversity and the ease with which someone can join us, and means that we are constantly changing and improving, often in unexpected ways.

 Like all communities your membership is characterised by your interactions.
 If you treat others well, have some fun, and help others, then you can expect to enjoy being a member of the CiviCRM community.
 But if you are prone to complaining or don't use a respectful tone in communications, or if you see the community just as a resource and not as a collection of very kind, generous and clever people, then you are probably not going to get much of a response.
 Treat people well and you can find the CiviCRM community fun and rewarding.

 CiviCRM started in 2004 by Dave Greenberg, Donald Lobo and Michal Mach.
 The founders had a lot of previous experience working with non-profit organizations and tools.
 The group was influenced very early by Zack Rosen and Neil Drumm, who convinced them to use Drupal as a fundamental cornerstone for CiviCRM.
 This decision has meant that the developers have been able to leverage a lot of the functionality that Drupal provides, freeing the team up to focus on building the features necessary to make a great CRM.

 In 2005 the first version of CiviCRM was released with two of the core modules in place: CiviMail and CiviContribute (you can read more about these later).